yushimatenjin/playbuild/README.md

 <br>

 PlayBuild is a in-editor compiler, bundler and package manager for the PlayCanvas editor that adds support for Javascript Modules, TypeScript JSX and all the usual features of modern web tooling.
-You can use js modules and npm libraries in your PlayCanvas projects and it supports all the regular features of a compiler such such as de-duping, minification and treeshaking and more.
+Use js modules and npm libraries in your PlayCanvas projects and it all the regular features of a modern web tooling such such as minification, treeshaking and more.

 ```javascript